kedacore/keda/README.md

 ## Roadmap

-We use GitHub issues to build our backlog, a complete overview of all open items and our planning is available [here](https://github.com/orgs/kedacore/projects/2).
+We use GitHub issues to build our backlog, a complete overview of all open items and our planning.

+Learn more about our roadmap [here](ROADMAP.md).

 ## Releases